 The Job Creation Tax Credit Program (JCTC) provides a tax credit for each new family-sustaining job created.
 These credits can be applied to a business' state Corporate Net Income.
 Taxes are not sellable or transferable but can be carried forward for five years.

 Workforce Development Programs

-The following URA partners offer workforce development programs:
+Below are some of the URA's partners that offer workforce development programs:

 Partner4Work, through its key partnership with PA CareerLink Pittsburgh/Allegheny County, can help businesses pay to hire and train new staff in the Pittsburgh area.
 Partner4Work’s Workforce Innovation and Opportunity Act (WIOA) On-the-Job Training (OJT) Policy outlines how training funds are to be administered in Pittsburgh/Allegheny County to train adults in skills required for High Priority Occupations (HPOs).
 Employers who participate in this program receive training reimbursements as well as help finding candidates with the right aptitude and attitude for a job, and developing a training plan to make sure the candidate has the right skills for the job.
 Learn more here.

 Mined Minds’ goal is to promote growth of technological education, mainly computer programming, for economically disadvantaged areas in Pennsylvania and West Virginia and to people of all backgrounds.
 Mined Minds offers a staged approach to transitioning into a career in tech.
 Training starts with a 16-week bootcamp covering the basics of software development.
 Graduates then transition to a 16-week pre-apprenticeship to work on real projects with software consultants.
 At this stage, they are ready for a full apprenticeship program, or employment.
 Learn more here.

 |Personal Income Tax||3.07% (flat rate)|

 |State Sales Tax||6%|